cncf/mentoring/programs/lfx-mentorship/2024/02-Jun-Aug/README.md

 ### TUF

-#### Documentation assessment and improvements
+#### Documentation analysis and improvements

 - Description:
     - Open source projects need help with their documentation!
 The TUF project is a good place to start.
 We'd welcome help from others to help here and become contributors to other projects / TAGs later in the project period.
-The mentee will (with minimal guidance from the CNCF team and TUF project) do a [CNCF assessment](https://github.com/cncf/techdocs/blob/main/docs/analysis/howto.md) for the TUF documentation
+The mentee will (with minimal guidance from the CNCF team and TUF project) do a [CNCF analysis](https://github.com/cncf/techdocs/blob/main/docs/analysis/howto.md) for the TUF documentation
 - Expected Outcome:
     - Both an improvement of project docs and the development of a new contributor.
 A mentee will understand how to do technical writing for an open source project.
 - Recommended Skills: